Hi, I’m Mark and this blog is mostly about hikes I’ve done both in my beautiful corner of the West Yorkshire hills and moors.

 And further afield: North Wales, Scotland, Cumbria, The Ridgeway Path, Italy and USA, to differing degrees.

-My love for the outdoors started as a boy with our two dogs, out on the nearby Ridgeway Long Distance Path, the Chiltern forest and along the grand union canal.
+My love for the outdoors started as a boy and in very different countryside, in Buckinghamshire.
+We would head out with our two dogs, on to the nearby Ridgeway Long Distance Path, or up in the Chiltern forest or along the grand union canal.

 Bucket-listy challenge type things.